hellerve/blog/wip/Scheme_Macros_III:_Defining_let.md

 books, because PLT purists have found a more theoretically sound implementation over the years, but it’s good enough for us: it just wraps the expansion in another lambda, so that we have a local closure in which we can call our label.
-That’s a lot of lingo, so let’s look at another example:
+That’s a lot of lingo, so let’s look at an example of macro expansion:

 ```
 ; before: